qiyichain/peculiar/README.md

 # Peculiar

 ## Introduction to  Peculiar
  Peculiar is a decentralized, high-efficiency and energy-saving ***permission public chain*** which bases on `go-ethereum` and `heco-chain`.
 It is compatible with smart contracts and supports high-performance transactions.
-The endogenous token of Peculiar is `PEC` and it adopts the `HPoS` consensus mechanism.
+The endogenous token of Peculiar is `QYC` and it adopts the `PoSA` consensus mechanism.
 Peculiar will continue to improve the efficiency of Ethereum by Layer2, which will supplement and empower the Ethereum ecosystem.

 ## Declaration
 To help developers’ evolvement at every stage